JPMakesStuff/ScoreboardWiFiControl/README.md

 On the [3314](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/3314.jpg) baseball scoreboard this cable is routed like this...<br/>
 Arduino --> Left home digit (10's) --> right home digit (1's) --> Inning --> Dot driver board --> Left guest digit --> Right guest digit<br/>
-...remove the ribbon cable from control box found on the front side, hatch below the inning digit See [3314 wiring diagram](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/3314-Wiring-Diagram.png)
+...remove the ribbon cable from control box found on the front side, hatch below the inning digit<br/>
+See [3314 wiring diagram](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/3314-Wiring-Diagram.png)

 On the [3320](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/3320.jpg) baseball scoreboard they routed this cable in what I suppose was efficient for saving on copper wire but full on silly for programming...<br/>